Greene, William G.

 Alternate name: Green

 After graduating, Greene moved near Danville, Kentucky, and worked as a tutor and a schoolteacher.
-He then moved to White County, Tennessee, to serve as Principal of Priestley Academy.
+He then moved to White County, Tennessee, to serve as principal of Priestley Academy.
 He married Louisa H. White in 1837, with whom he had six children.
 Soon after their marriage, the couple moved to Illinois.
-However, they only remained there for eighteen months before returning to Tennessee, where Greene served as deputy county sheriff.
+However, they only remained there for eighteen months before returning to Tennessee, where Greene served as a deputy sheriff.
 He briefly resided in Aberdeen, Mississippi, in 1842, but soon relocated to Memphis, Tennessee, where he opened a grocery store.
 Although he lived in Memphis for less than three years, Greene earned a substantial amount of wealth.
-In 1845, Greene settled in Mason County, Illinois, and became involved in farming and real estate.
+In 1845, Greene returned to Illinois, and in 1848, he joined his brother Nult in Mason County, Illinois, where he became involved in farming and real estate.
 He sold that farm in 1853 and bought a new one near Tallula, where he remained for the rest of his life.
 Greene became heavily involved in railroad development and other investments, earning a reputation as a prominent businessman.
-As a Whig and later a Republican, Greene supported Lincoln's presidential campaign.
+As a Whig and later a Republican, Greene supported Lincoln's presidential campaign in 1860.
 During the Civil War, Lincoln appointed Greene to manage the internal revenue tax in his district.